danielamar101/Announcebot/README.md

 # Announcebot

-Announceebot is a Ruby On Rails application that utilizes the groupme API to create a chatbot that announces messages.
+Announcebot is a Ruby On Rails application that utilizes the [Groupme API](https://dev.groupme.com/docs/v3) to create a chatbot that announces messages.

 This repository includes a front end website to save and make announcements from.